WERA_TEMP_11: Western Regional Turfgrass Research

 Milestones:

-- 2026–2027: review regional water conservation and other turfgrass research/extension priorities; align existing data and outreach tools.
+- 2026–2027: review regional water conservation and other turfgrass research/extension priorities; align existing data and outreach tools and identify gaps.

 - 2028–2029: Deliver coordinated Extension programs and co-authored publications; host a national symposium on turf and landscape management.